wiseman-timelord/AllTexConF04-Ps/README.md

 - check and enhance, psd1 integration optimally to assist the recording of progress, listing of files etc.
 - Testing will have to be done at some point (make sure to backup entire FO4 folder).
 - Get up-to-date versions of third party binaries supplied.
+- Compile 7za into a portable single executable, and host on github, then include in downloader, to be able to upload project to Nexus.

 ## DESCRIPTION
 AllTexConF04-Ps, designed for Fallout 4, epitomizes efficiency and user-friendliness in Fallout 4 texture processing.
 It processes both loose and BA2 textures, optimizing them with DX1 or DX7 compression for non-transparent and transparent textures, respectively.
 AllTexConF04-Ps adjusts resolutions to user selection of, 2048x* or 1024x* or 512x*, maintaining aspect ratios.
 Its interface is intuitive, and it provides detailed output, including texture names and resolutions.
 AllTexConF04-Ps is optimized for speed, extracting files from Ba2, then updating the textures folder only back to the original Ba2, instead of re-compressing ba2 files.
 There are indeed other DDS conversion tools for Fallout 4, but the standout features will be: